Richmond Attorney Ready To Defense You Against Assault Charges

-Assault & Battery: Charges & Punishments
+Assault And Battery: Charges And Punishments

 - Intimidation: Causing someone to fear bodily harm through the use of threatening actions or words.
-Intimidation cases do not involve stalking, an attack, or a display of weapons.
+Intimidation cases do not involve stalking, an attack or a display of weapons.

-- Aggravated Assault (VA code § 18.2-51.2): Aggravated assault involves an attack on another person where a weapon is displayed or used in a threatening manner.
+- Aggravated assault (VA code § 18.2-51.2): Aggravated assault involves an attack on another person where a weapon is displayed or used in a threatening manner.
 This type of assault results in bodily injury.

-Domestic Assault & Battery
+Domestic Assault And Battery

 For a first offense, a convicted individual could face one year in jail.
 If the defendant has two or more previous convictions, the punishment is increased to one to five years in jail or prison in addition to a $2,500 fine.

-Fighting to Protect Your Future
+Fighting To Protect Your Future

-A criminal conviction not only comes with immediate consequences, like fines and incarceration, but can continue to haunt a person even after they have paid for their mistake.
-A criminal record containing a violent crime could cause damage to a hard-earned reputation and make it difficult to obtain credit, get a job, find a place to live, or qualify for loans to receive a college education.
+A criminal conviction comes with immediate consequences, like fines and incarceration, and can continue to haunt a person even after they have paid for their mistake.
+A criminal record containing a violent crime could cause damage to a hard-earned reputation and make it difficult for you to obtain credit, get a job, find a place to live or qualify for loans to receive a college education.

-With so much at stake, it is urgent that you work with a skilled Richmond Assault & Battery Attorney at Del Rio Law, PLLC.
+With so much at stake, it is urgent that you work with a skilled defense attorney.
 Being accused of a crime can be a frightening experience, but with the right lawyer on your side, you can feel more confident knowing that your rights will be protected.
-We invite you to fill out an online consultation form and we will be in touch with you promptly.
+Call 804-352-0227 or fill out an online consultation form to schedule your free and confidential case review.